 - Can take the opportunity to ask for a further pre-financing: in this case, a formal request of payment should be attached.

 - Can include all the non essential changes brought to Action in the period covered

 N.B Partners should avoid including in the interim report changes which requires ECHO consent.
 The modification request is to be used for this purpose.

 How to draft the interim report

-To start drafting the Interim Report, the partner has to follow the Pdf workflow and use the standard format provided in the Pdf Single Form filling in only the field marked with INT.
+To start drafting the Interim Report, the partner has to follow the Single Form Offline ot the Pdf workflow use the standard format provided in the Single Form format filling in only the field marked with INT.

 - Section 2: Humanitarian organisation in the area

 - Section 12 Administrative Information

 In the Single Form Guidelines the Partner can find, section per section, the minimum information to be provided at this stage.